The following reads are highly recommended. Many are non-dual in nature, but not all. Each was significant to me on my journey.

-The following reads come highly recommended.
 Thoughts, comments, additions, even subtractions accompanied by gasps of disapproval — all are welcome and can be voiced in the comments below.

 The Cloud of Unknowing & The Book of Privy Counseling | William Johnston (translator).
 Written in the 14th century by an anonymous English monk, and likely the first Western primer on meditation from the Christian perspective.
 There are many translations — get this one.

 Mere Christianity | C.S.
 Lewis.
-This classic and eminently readable text is a good point of entry into the discussion for the agnostic or atheist from the Christian perspective.
-It’s not non-duality, but it’s on our list anyhow.
-So there.
+This classic and eminently readable text is a good point of entry into spirituality for the agnostic or atheist from a Christian perspective.
+It’s not nonduality, but it’s on the list anyhow.

 Wake Up Now | Stephan Bodian.
 An easy read for those who are frustrated on the path, or wish to understand it better.
 A good entry point for newcomers.

 Be As You Are | David Godman.
 Considered by many to be the quintessential compendium of Ramana Maharshi’s teachings, compiled by arguably the foremost expert on Indian saints and sages of the 20th century (and whose name is apropos).